librato/taxonomy/Part2/traditional/free_open/monoliths/system/omd.md

 the configured polling interval.

 OMD uses the Check_MK agent for remote checks, which uses passive checks by default.
-It also includes a Mod-gearman installation, which advanced users can employ to build distributed and high-availability Nagios infrastructures.
+It also includes a Mod-Gearman installation, which advanced users can employ to build distributed and high-availability Nagios infrastructures.